-These are the three different sets of Find-A-Star Reward System Bundles that I’ve created.
+There are the three different sets of Find-A-Star Reward Systems plus a bundle that I’ve created.
 Each set has 40 unique boards with DIFFERENT images & clip art.
 No two boards are the same!

 I keep the same reward board up during all of my back-to-back classes and simply replace the number covers before each class.
 This minimizes the clean up after class!